 - Fold in the raw edge under on the upper seam allowance to meet the lower.
 Press to one side again.

 - Pin and edgestitch along the fold.
-We recommend continuing to use a Walking foot if possible and lengthening your stitch.
+We recommend continuing to use an Even Feed foot or your built-in feeding system if possible and lengthening your stitch.

 - The thin, finished seam is now on the wrong side of the fabric, and you have just one line of stitching on the right side.